AhmeDiaaU/PythonDocumentation/Functions/Positional or Keyword.md

 | `kw1`     | Keyword-Only   | Keyword only           | Yes      | -       |
 | `kw2`     | Keyword-Only   | Keyword only           | No       | 20      |
 ```

-Would you like me to explain any specific part in more detail? 😊